strudelAndCoffee/panoply/README.md

 ## Description

-This application allows the user to log and display information on a development team to a webpage for easy viewing.
+This application allows the user to log and display their development team's basic information on a webpage for easy viewing.
+An HTML file and accompanying CSS stylesheet will be generated and ready for use after answering a short list of questions.

 ## Table of Contents